Call us now:

 Global minimum tax and corporate reporting obligations

-The 2026 tax declaration in Thailand is also influenced by Thailand’s commitments under the OECD/G20 Inclusive Framework on BEPS, in particular the second pillar on global minimum tax.
+Thailands commitments under the OECD\G20 in Inclusive Framework on BEPS also influence the 2026 tax declaration.
 This framework requires multinational enterprise groups with consolidated annual revenues exceeding €750 million to ensure a minimum effective tax rate of 15% and has led to corresponding adjustments in Thailand’s tax compliance and reporting architecture.

 Possible adjustments to foreign income exemptions